TusharSainiii/Dynamic_DrillDown_POWERBI_Assessment/README.md

  Support business decision-making
  Analyze sales performance over me
  Iden fy regional and product-level trends
- Demonstrate Power BI capabili es such as data modeling, DAX, and interac vity
+ Demonstrate Power BI capabilities such as data modeling, DAX, and interactivity
 8. Conclusion
 The Dynamic Drill-down Dashboard provides a comprehensive and interac ve way to analyze sales data using Power BI.
 By leveraging drill-down, slicers, and custom DAX measures, users